NINR has developed funding principles consistent with the overall NIH goals, considering the funds provided this fiscal year.

-Research applications that exceed $350,000 in direct costs and are scored 30 or better will be taken to the National Advisory Council for Nursing Research for special consideration of the high budget.
+Research Applications that request $350,000 or more direct costs in any year for which an award may be made and are scored 30 or better will be taken to the National Advisory Council for Nursing Research for special consideration of the high budget.

 NIH/NINR requires pre-approval for applications requesting direct costs of $500,000 or more in any year.
 The program director whose area of science incorporates the application must receive at least the following as part of the process to evaluate proposed high budget applications:

 - All of the budget pages and budget justification

 - Specific aims